Have the freshest free hiking tips sent to you each month!

 Second, you need those same restraint devices for your hair as you filter your water, rehydrate and/or heat up your food, and clean up your cooking pots and utensils.

 Third, but what I find to be most important, you need a hair washing system that you can deploy every third day or so.
-How often you wash your hair is entirely up to you, but don't ignore those "gotta wash my hair" signals because they will subconsciously irritate you.

 Here's the system that works for me, with long, straight, fine hair.